kimtth/awesome-azure-openai-llm/README.md

 ### **Langchain Quick Start: How to Use**

-- `deeplearning.ai\langchain-chat-with-your-data`: DeepLearning.ai LangChain: Chat with Your Data
+- `code\deeplearning.ai\langchain-chat-with-your-data`: DeepLearning.ai LangChain: Chat with Your Data
-- `deeplearning.ai\langchain-llm-app-dev`: LangChain for LLM Application Development
+- `code\deeplearning.ai\langchain-llm-app-dev`: LangChain for LLM Application Development
 <!-- - @practical-ai sample code

   <details>